Velaha/Scala/week_2/06_Case_Classes/README.md

 ### 4) one companion for life

-You should notice, but for the case class, the companion object isn't required.
+You should notice for the case class, the companion object isn't required.
 At this stage, the companion object provide nothing more (wait until will cover implicit feature)

 ## Summary